Nihilantropy/Basic-CI-CD/README.md

 - Application is built and packaged as a binary
 - Binary is stored in Nexus with version control
 - CI/CD pipeline updates GitLab repository with version changes and tags
+- CI/CD pipeline pushes application configurations to dedicated ArgoCD branch
-- Flux automatically detects changes in Git and deploys the updated Helm chart to Kubernetes
+- ArgoCD detects changes in the Git repository and deploys applications via the App of Apps pattern
 - Prometheus collects metrics from the application, Jenkins, and containers
 - Grafana dashboards visualize performance and health metrics
 - Alertmanager handles alert notifications when thresholds are exceeded